 (b) comply with an arrangement under section 24.

+(1a) A student who is enrolled as mentioned in section 10(2) may attend or participate for the purposes of subsection (1) or section 24 on a part-time basis, and the principal is to facilitate the student doing so.

 (2) Subsection (1) has effect subject to —

 (a) section 25 (which relates to non-attendance for reasonable cause);